Brain Imaging-to-Graph Generation using Adversarial Hierarchical Diffusion Models for MCI Causality Analysis: Method

-The aim of the hierarchical hybrid enhanced transformer generator ($\mathbf{G}_{\theta}$) is to remove the noise from noisy samples to obtain clean samples by conditioning guidance.
+The aim of the transformer-based generator ($\mathbf{G}_{\theta}$) is to remove the noise from noisy samples to obtain clean samples by conditional guidance.
 Specifically, at $t$-the step, the input is the noisy sample $\mathbf{F}_t$ and the rough sample $\mathbf{X}$, and the output is the initial denoised sample $\mathbf{\hat F}_0$.
 All of them share the same size, $N \times d$.
 The generator consists of four modules, including the multi-channel adaptor (MCA), the spatial-enhanced temporal-enhanced (SeTe) blocks, the temporal down- and up-sampling (TDS and TUS), and the brain effective connectivity (BEC) estimator.

 The MCA adaptively fuses the noisy sample $\mathbf{F}_t$ and the rough sample $\mathbf{X}$, Different from the traditional way of concatenating the two samples, we designed a cross-channel attention mechanism when fusing them.
 As shown in Fig.~\ref{fig2}, first, the sample $\mathbf{F}_t$ is passed through the feed-forward network (FFN) and self-attention network; then, it is projected on the $\mathbf{X}$ to compute weighting scores for itself.
 We denote the input of cross-channel attention as $\mathbf{E}_t$ and $\mathbf{X}$, the output of this fusion operation can be expressed as follows: